Mother Would Know

 5. Add the dry ingredients in 3-4 batches, mixing on low each time, just until combined.

-6. Form the dough into one-inch balls and roll them in the reserved 1/4 cup sugar.
-Put all the balls on a plate and chill in the refrigerator for about 30 minutes.
+6. Form the dough into one-inch balls and roll them in the reserved 1/4 cup (50g) sugar.
+If the dough is too soft, refrigerate it for 20-40 minutes before making the dough balls.
+Put all the balls on a plate and chill them in the refrigerator for at least 30 minutes, longer if necessary until they are well chilled and easily taken off the plate without losing their shape.

 7. Pre-heat oven to 375 degrees F. and unwrap the Chanukah gelt.
 If the coins are more than one-inch in circumference, cut them in half.
 Put the unwrapped coins in the refrigerator to chill until you need them.